STERNE'S SPRING.

 The statutory water supply authority is the Cleveland Water Company and there are also several private water supplies of varying quantity, and also, unfortunately, of varying quality.

-I hope the Parliamentary Secretary will understand that I have no desire to go out of my way to criticise the Cleveland Water Company.
 It is fair to say that today the Directors and the management of this small Company are struggling with a postwar situation which is rather beyond them.

 But I think it could also be said equally fairly that the Company has always lacked capital resources and technical direction adequate to achieve its statutory obligations.